etherealvisage/cpsc301/docs/test-strategy.md

 our tests will locate bugs that system users are likely to encounter.
-Though our integration testing will be carried out manually, we will formalize our test suite by writing out each test case, and then running through each (insofar as the system's state of compleion permits) on a weekly basis.
+Though our integration testing will be carried out manually, we will formalize our test suite by writing out each test case, and then running through each (insofar as the system's state of completion permits) on a weekly basis.
 With the three-week development cycle, this means that the tests will be carried out at the ends of the first and second development weeks, followed by an exhaustive test battery at the third week's close, prior to system delivery.